myspc-development/art-test/docs/dashboard-layout-config.md

 Layouts are saved per user in `ap_dashboard_layout` and per role in the `ap_dashboard_widget_config` option.
 Use `DashboardWidgetManager::saveUserLayout()` and `saveRoleLayout()` to persist updates.

+If no user-specific layout exists, the builder falls back to the role defaults defined in `DashboardController::$role_widgets`.
+Preset templates registered via `DashboardController::get_default_presets()` can be loaded on demand through the dashboard UI.

 The builder fetches layouts via `GET /wp-json/artpulse/v1/dashboard-widgets?role={role}` and saves changes with `POST /dashboard-widgets/save`.

 A **Reset Layout** action deletes the user meta so role defaults apply on next login.